roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Avidly she watched Teresa.
 The young woman hadn't even walked over to them.
 What was going on?
 Teresa was standing in the doorway cursing Janet.
 "No!
 Please don't leave us," Brandi shouted, but it was too late, the door had banged shut.
 So unused to talking above a whisper it hadn't been much of a shout anyway.

  Brandi quietly sobbed.
 She thought she could stand all this abuse, but the sight of a classmate walking away after believing she was here to rescue them, was heart wrenching.
 Her chest thumped from the agony of disappointment.
 Perhaps it would be better to give in to that woman, to quickly forget about her previous life and to become a contented, mindless little pet.
-Report_Story #1